pywbem/pywbemtools/docs/introduction.rst

 Pywbemtools features
 --------------------

-The pywbemtools package is a pure Python package that contains tools and applications that interact with WBEM servers:

-* pywbemcli: A command line interface WBEM client module in pywbemtools that interacts with WBEM servers

-These tools use ``pywbem`` as the client WBEM infrastructure to communication with the WBEM servers.
+Pywbemtools is a collection of command line tools that communicate with WBEM Servers.
+The tools are written in pure Python and support Python 2 and Python 3.

+Pywbemtools provides a command line tool (pywbemcli) that uses the pywbem Python WBEM client infrastructure to issue operations to a WBEM server using the WBEM standards defined by the DMTF to perform system management tasks.

+WBEM standards are used for a wide variety of systems management tasks in the industry including DMTF management standards and the SNIA Storage Management Initiative Specification(SMI-S).

-Pywbemtools and pywbem WBEM Client are packages in the github pywbem repository.
+Pywbemtools and pywbem WBEM Client are packages in the github pywbem repository and are released to PyPi.
+Pywbemcli is a module in pywbemtools.

-.. _`
-Pywbemcli command line WBEM client`:
+.. _`Pywbemcli command line interface WBEM client`:

 Pywbemcli command line interface WBEM client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pywbemcli provides access to WBEM servers directly from the command line.
-It provides commands to:
+Pywbemcli provides access to WBEM servers from the command line on multiple OS platforms.
+It provides functionality to:

-1. Inspect and manage the CIM Objects CIMClasses, CIMInstances, and CIM QualifierDeclaractions defined by the server using the requests APIs of the pywbem package.
+* Explore the CIM data of WBEM Servers.
+It can manage/inspect the CIM model components including CIM classes, CIM instances, and CIM qualifiers and execute CIM methods and queries on the WBEM server.
+It implements subcommands to execute the :term:`CIM-XML` operations defined in the DMTF specification CIM Operations Over HTTP(:term:`DSP0200`).

-2. Inspect and manage higher level components of the WBEM server including:
+* Inspect/manage WBEM server functionality including:

-   * CIM Namespaces
+  * CIM namespaces,
+  * WBEM registered management profiles,
-   * WBEM Server brand information
+  * WBEM server brand information
-   * WBEM management profiles

-3. Display information on the interactions with the server including logs and time statistics.
+* Capture detailed information on interactions with the WBEM server including time statistics.

-4. Maintain a persistent repository of WBEM server defintions so that server definitions can be accesed by name.
+* Maintain a file of WBEM server definitions so that pywbemcli can access multiple servers by name.

+* Provide both a command line interface and an interactive mode where multiple pywbemcli commands can be executed within the context of a WBEM server.

 .. _`Supported environments`:

 Supported environments
 ----------------------

-The pywbemcli package is supported in these environments:
+The pywbemcli module of the pywbemtools package is supported in these
+environments:

 * Operating systems: Linux, Windows, MacOS
 * Python versions: 2.7, 3.4, and greater